topherCantrell/computerarcheology/content/Arcade/Frogger/SoundCode.md

 ;
 ; There is some bit shuffling that goes on here for bytes with bits in the upper nibble but ; all zeros in the lower nibble.
 Perhaps this means something on other hardware where this ; is a fragment on common software?
+Possibly related to the capacitor filters on the outputs.
 ;
 ; I need to investigate this shuffling.
 ;